endlos99/xdt99/MANUAL.md

 	$ xdm99.py -T hello.asm -f DIS/VAR80 -n HELLO-S -o hello-s.tfi

-Note that creating a TIFiles file using the `-T` option usually requires information about the TI file name and the TI file type, similar to adding files to a disk image by using `-a` without the `-t` option.
+Note that creating a TIFiles file using the `-T` option usually requires information about the TI filename and the TI file type, similar to adding files to a disk image by using `-a` without the `-t` option.

 ### Analyzing Disks

-The check parameter `-c` analyzes a disk image for errors and prints a summary to `stderr`.
-While all disk operations, including cataloging, also check and report any disk errors found, the `-c` parameter restricts the output of `xdm99` to those errors only.
+The check parameter `-C` analyzes a disk image for errors and prints a summary to `stderr`.
+While all disk operations, including cataloging, also check and report any disk errors found, the `-C` parameter restricts the output of `xdm99` to those errors only.

-	$ xdm99.py -c work.dsk
+	$ xdm99.py -C work.dsk

-The `-c` parameter also causes `xdm99` to set its return value to non-zero for warnings, making it simple to write shell scripts for batch processing bad disk images.
+The `-C` parameter also causes `xdm99` to set its return value to non-zero for warnings, making it simple to write shell scripts for batch processing bad disk images.